25 Soft Skills for Clinical Research Associates (CRA) and Coordinators (CRC)

-A few years ago, I remember a conversation between a Clinical Vice President (VP) and a well-respected clinician.
-The clinician wanted to design a very large sample size study.
+A few years ago, I recollect a conversation between a Clinical Vice President (VP) and a well-respected clinician.
+The clinician wanted to design a large sample size study.
 But there was no scientific or statistical reasoning behind the clinician’s proposal.
 The VP was quick to comment, “I’ve never heard you be so unscientific in all the years we’ve worked together” The VP’s comment broke everyone into laughter, making it easier to have the much harder conversation of reducing the sample size.

 Clinical research is a regulated industry.
-We’re always talking about compliance, patient safety and good clinical practice.
+We’re always talking about compliance, patient safety, and good clinical practice.
 A sense of humor can put you and your colleagues at ease and not take everything so seriously.

 14. Diligence and attention to detail